Benefits, Problems of Dental Bridge, Partial/Full Denture

 There are several solutions for replacing missing teeth but often there are significant problems in choosing dental bridge, partial denture or full denture.
-Our Midtown Dental Implants Center only uses best quality dental implants from Straumann (Basel, Switzerland).
+Our Dental Implants Manhattan Center only uses best quality dental implants from Straumann (Basel, Switzerland).
 It’s the largest and most advanced dental implant company in the world.

 Internationally recognized, Board Certified Periodontist Dr. Navid Rahmani a top dental implant specialist in the country.
-All dental implant procedures are performed in our Midtown Manhattan dental center.
+All dental implant procedures are performed in our Midtown Manhattan dental implants center.

 Problems with Having a Dental Bridge